People Urged To Observe August 5 As Black Day - UrduPoint

 People Urged To Observe August 5 As Black Day

-In Indian illegally occupied Jammu and Kashmir, posters have once again, appeared urging people to observe August 5 as Black Day to convey their strong resentment over the continued unlawful and forcible occupation of their motherland by India and its tyrannical forces

-ISLAMABAD (UrduPoint / Pakistan Point News - 2nd Aug, 2021 ) :In Indian illegally occupied Jammu and Kashmir, posters have once again, appeared urging people to observe August 5 as Black Day to convey their strong resentment over the continued unlawful and forcible occupation of their motherland by India and its tyrannical forces.
+ISLAMABAD, Aug 2 (UrduPoint / Pakistan Point News - 2nd Aug, 2021 ) :The posters have, once again, appeared urging people to observe August 5 as Black Day to convey their strong resentment over the continued unlawful and forcible occupation of their motherland by India and its tyrannical forces in Indian illegally occupied Jammu and Kashmir.

-They said that the people of IIOJK had rejected the illegal, unconstitutional and unilateral moves of the Modi-led fascist regime in Kashmir.
+They said that the people of IIOJK had rejected the illegal, unconstitutional and unilateral moves of the Modi-led fascist regime in Kashmir, Kashmir Media Service reported.

 Kashmiris on both sides of the Line of Control and the world over are all set to observe 'Black Day' on Thursday to reject India's colonial designs.